ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](/media/CA/ca2.png)

-1. Create a new data connection by selecting the ‘+’ and Select dashDB as the type
+1. Create a new data server connection by selecting the ‘+’ and Select dashDB as the type

 ![](/media/CA/ca3.png)